-The iOS 10 update delivers new features to iPhone, iPad and iPod touch but it also brings problems.
-If you run into an iOS 10 problem try a fix from this list before taking your device down to your local Apple Store.
+iOS 10 problems continue to plague iPhone, iPad and iPod touch users as we head into 2017.
+If you’ve run into an iOS 10 problem on your device try a fix from this list before taking your device down to the local Apple Store.

-This shouldn’t come as a surprise. iOS updates, even updates that go through an extensive beta process, are always riddled with problems with services, apps and performance.
-Issues with Wi-Fi, Bluetooth and battery life are extremely common.
+This shouldn’t come as a surprise. iOS updates, even updates that go through Apple’s extensive beta process, are always riddled with problems.
+Problems with services, apps and performance are extremely common.

-iOS 10 owners are reporting these problems and a host of other ones and today we want to help them (and you) solve them.
+iOS 10.1.1 owners are reporting these problems and a host of others and today we want to help them (and you) solve your issue.

 This list of common iOS 10 problems comes with fixes that have been passed down over the years.
 All of them are proven fixes.
 Dig into these before you take your device down to the local Apple Store.